zendtech/php-zendserver-docker/README.md

 This is a cluster-enabled version of a Dockerized Zend Server container.
 With Zend Server on Docker, you'll get your PHP applications up and running on a highly available PHP production environment which includes, amongst other features, a highly reliable PHP stack, application monitoring, troubleshooting, and the new and innovative new technology - Z-Ray.
 Z-Ray gives developers unprecedented visibility into their code by tracking and displaying in a toolbar live and detailed info on how the various elements constructing their page are performing.

-For development purposes we provide you with a trial license that is valid until 31/12/2016.
+For development purposes we provide you with a time limited trial license.
 For production use you must provide a valid Zend Server license using the instructions below in the Usage section.

 Usage
 -----